 Sonoma Water environmental staff are in the process of conducting 2024 effectiveness monitoring to evaluate newly and previously constructed reaches, to quantify the habitat areas meeting desired conditions, and to identify maintenance needs.
 Staff also completed pre-project surveys of reaches that were constructed in 2024.
 Methods include collecting bathymetric data with survey equipment, measuring water depth and velocity, recording aquatic habitat types and characteristics, collecting topographic data and aerial photography with drones, and monitoring fish use using pit tags and fish surveys.
 Sonoma Water Environmental staff are currently working to obtain long-term programmatic permits covering maintenance work and plan.
-Maintenance work has started in the Reach 5 area to remove sediment that has deposited in the site and reducing the habitat area and quality at the site.
-The Reach 5 maintenance work is expected to be completed by October, 2024.
+Maintenance work was completed on October 9th in the Reach 5 area to remove sediment which had deposited in the site during high flow events and was reducing the habitat area and quality at the site.
 Maintenance in the Reach 8 area to address similar sedimentation impacts, is expected to occur during the 2025 work season.